alfonsolcorcuera/UFO/README.md

 ## Objective

-To build a webpage and dynamic table in which users are able to filter the UFO sightsings data by multiple criteria at the same time (i.e. date, city, state, country and shape).
+To build a webpage with a dynamic table in which users are able to filter the UFO sightsings data by multiple criteria at the same time (i.e. date, city, state, country and shape).

 ## Results